m-e-r-l-i-n/icpc-india/README.md

 ICPC India 2021-22 is knocking at the door.
 So, inspired by similar blogs on Codeforces for [Open Cup](https://codeforces.com/blog/entry/84466), [Petrozavodsk Camp](https://codeforces.com/blog/entry/84489), and [USACO](https://codeforces.com/blog/entry/95032), and also due to the fact [ICPC Live Archive](https://icpcarchive.ecs.baylor.edu/) collapsed, I decided to list down all ICPC contests of India I could find.

-Please note that this blog contains only the materials and links I could find, and in case there are better alternatives, feel free to suggest.
+Please note that this blog contains only the materials and links I could find.
 Also, since I am not a native English speaker, apologies for any grammatical errors.
 I hope this is of some help to you guys.

 ### ICPC 2020-21